danieljakots/chownmeblog/content/getting-my-own-asn.md

 ~~~

 R1 and R2 are my VMs in Toronto, and R3 is my router at home.
 Yes, my router at
-home uses BGP!
-Both to announce its own netblock over BGP and to choose the
+home uses BGP, both to announce its own netblock over BGP and to choose the
 best route between R1+Upstream 1 and R2+Upstream 2.
 Isn't that super cool??! :D

 R1 and R2 both announce my /48 to their provider.
 They do so with my public ASN.